 Social skills reflect a person’s ability to work with others in a way that accomplishes near-term business objectives while strengthening longer-term working relationships.
-The concept of social skills has been around a long time, although it is periodically repackaged under titles such as “emotional intelligence,” “tacit knowledge” and “interpersonal savvy.”
+The concept of social skills has been around a long time, although it is periodically repackaged under titles such as “emotional intelligence,” “tacit knowledge,” and “interpersonal savvy.”
 Social skills depend primarily on four fundamental characteristics:

-- Self-awareness: Monitoring how our actions affect the behavior of those around us.
+- Self-awareness: Monitoring how our actions affect the behavior of those around us

-- Sensitivity to others: Showing concern toward the needs and feelings of others.
+- Sensitivity to others: Showing concern toward the needs and feelings of others

-- Social intelligence: Understanding methods for influencing others’ behaviors and perceptions.
+- Social intelligence: Understanding methods for influencing others’ behaviors and perceptions

-- Self-control: Being able to control our actions and emotions, particularly when under stress.
+- Self-control: Being able to control our actions and emotions, particularly when under stress

 One need not be highly adept at all of these to be socially skilled.
 However, a serious deficit in any one area can result in major interpersonal issues with problem employees.

-There are several methods for assessing job candidates’ social skills, and an interview is the least complex.
+There are several methods for assessing job candidates’ social skills, and an interview is the most common.
 A candidate’s lack of social intelligence may show up during the interview process as social errors.
 Carefully observe how the candidate interacts informally with others.
 Create social settings such as group discussions or luncheons that require candidates to display social skills.
-Moderately low levels of social intelligence won’t be a problem unless the job requires the ability to quickly develop rapport with others.
+Some questions you can ask to assess social intelligence include:

-Self-control and self-awareness are perhaps the most difficult social skills to assess.
-One of the best ways to assess these social skills is to use a role-play exercise.
-This involves having candidates interact with trained assessors in a simulated work scenario (e.g., having the candidate give feedback to a fictional underperforming employee).
+However, even more than interpersonal skills interview questions, one of the best ways to evaluate self-control and self-awareness is through role-play exercises.
+This involves having candidates interact with trained assessors in a simulated work scenario.
+For example, you could have the candidate give feedback to a fictional, underperforming employee with an attitude problem.
 If properly structured and conducted, role-playing can be one of the most valid predictors of social skill.